whodef/whodef/README.md

 ### Hi there!

-I am a web developer.
+I am Tatiana and I am web developer.
 A few words about my activity.

-🌱 At this time, I am improving my qualifications at Yandex.Praktikum on the role of "Web developer".
-I am learning Frontend with VanillaJS and React.js.
-Also, a server side development such as Node.js, express, MongoDB.
-You know, MERN stack.
+🌱 In order to keep abreast of developments in IT, I am interested in trends and constantly improve myself and learn.

-🔥 I am interested in learning new technologies in my free time.
-Actually, I'm interested in Linux (which I use in my daily activities), AI and languages such as Go and Python.
+🔥 At this time, I am improving my qualifications at Yandex.Praktikum in the role of "Frontend developer" on ['Lubimovka' Poject](https://github.com/Studio-Yandex-Practicum/lubimovka_frontend).

 🤝 I am open to cooperation and teamwork.